 Events and club trips are advertised on our calendar.
-These trips include training and safety days, day tours and expeditions.
+These trips include training and trips.
 In order to take part in club activities, you must be a member of the NSWSKC.

-The membership year is from March to end February (to coincide with the annual event Rock'n'Roll).
+The membership year is from March to the end of February (to coincide with the annual event Rock'n'Roll).

 Detailed membership costs are set out on the How to Join.

 Should you require any additional information please contact a committee member.